5 Questions To Help Get Your Film Noticed

 5. How will you get your movie noticed?

-In the following Film Courage video, I share some of tips on being remarkable.
+In the following Film Courage video, I share some tips on being remarkable.

-While some filmmakers hit a home run with their first film, many filmmakers do not.
+While some filmmakers hit a home run with their first film, many do not.

 You will need to accept this.
-So your first goal in getting your film noticed is to prefect your craft so you can make films people actually want to see.
+So, your first goal in getting your film noticed is to perfect your craft so you can make films people want to see.

 I’m speaking from experience.